AhilyaK/aws-docs/Readme.md

 over the internet.
 AWS is comprised of a large library of services aimed at fulfilling several requirements of modern industries.

-This documentation is targeted at two user groups - entry-level developers and intermediate-level developers.
+This documentation consists of three parts, targeted at two user groups - entry-level developers and intermediate-level developers.
 Parts 1 and 2 are for enabling entry-level developers get started with AWS, set up the environment and tools, and a completing all the necessary tasks to start working on the platform.
 Part 3 is for intermediate-level developers who know the basics of AWS and want to see it action.
 It focuses on detailed procedures to transfer code from their local machine to cloud. 🚀